-All Department of Neuropsychology trainees have the opportunity to participate in a wide range of didactic seminars and grand rounds, both at Kennedy Krieger Institute and through the Johns Hopkins University School of Medicine and the Johns Hopkins Bloomberg School of Public Health.
-Primary didactic training in pediatric psychology is achieved through a weekly series of seminars, including:
+All Department of Neuropsychology trainees have the opportunity to participate in a wide range of didactic seminars and grand rounds, both at Kennedy Krieger and through the Johns Hopkins University School of Medicine and the Johns Hopkins Bloomberg School of Public Health.
+Primary didactic training in child and adolescent clinical psychology is achieved through a weekly series of seminars, including:

-- Diversity and Culture Seminar

 - Professional Development Seminar

 - Case Conferences

+- Journal Club

 - Grand Rounds

-See our list of weekly training opportunities and the schedule of seminars and professional development events on pages 8-10 for details.
+See our list of weekly training opportunities and the schedule of seminars and professional development events on pages 8 for details.